Garnet: Synthetic garnets

-Also known as rare-earth garnets.
+Synthetic garnets are also known as rare-earth garnets.
 The crystallographic structure of garnets has been expanded from the prototype to include chemicals with the general formula A_{3}B_{2}(CO_{4})_{3}.
-Besides silicon, a large number of elements have been put on the C site, including germanium, gallium, aluminum, vanadium and iron.
+Besides silicon, a large number of elements have been put on the C site, including germanium, gallium, aluminium, vanadium and iron.

 Yttrium aluminium garnet (YAG), Y_{3}Al_{2}(AlO_{4})_{3}, is used for synthetic gemstones.
 Due to its fairly high refractive index, YAG was used as a diamond simulant in the 1970s until the methods of producing the more advanced simulant cubic zirconia in commercial quantities were developed.
 When doped with neodymium (Nd^{3+}), erbium or gadolinium YAG may be used as the lasing medium in Nd:YAG lasers, Er:YAG lasers and Gd:YAG lasers respectively.
 These doped YAG lasers are used in medical procedures including laser skin resurfacing, dentistry, and ophthalmology.

 Interesting magnetic properties arise when the appropriate elements are used.
 In yttrium iron garnet (YIG), Y_{3}Fe_{2}(FeO_{4})_{3}, the five iron(III) ions occupy two octahedral and three tetrahedral sites, with the yttrium(III) ions coordinated by eight oxygen ions in an irregular cube.
 The iron ions in the two coordination sites exhibit different spins, resulting in magnetic behavior.
-YIG is a ferrimagnetic material having a Curie temperature of 550 K. Yttrium iron garnet can be made into YIG spheres, which serve as magnetically tunable filters and resonators for microwave frequencies.
+YIG is a ferrimagnetic material having a Curie temperature of 550 °K. Yttrium iron garnet can be made into YIG spheres, which serve as magnetically tunable filters and resonators for microwave frequencies.

 Lutetium aluminium garnet (LuAG), Al5Lu3O12, is an inorganic compound with a unique crystal structure primarily known for its use in high-efficiency laser devices.
 LuAG is also useful in the synthesis of transparent ceramics.
 LuAG is particularly favored over other crystals for its high density and thermal conductivity; it has a relatively small lattice constant in comparison to the other rare-earth garnets, which results in a higher density producing a crystal field with narrower linewidths and greater energy level splitting in absorption and emission.

 Terbium gallium garnet (TGG), Tb3Ga5O12, is a Faraday rotator material with excellent transparency properties and is very resistant to laser damage.
 TGG can be used in optical isolators for laser systems, in optical circulators for fiber optic systems, in optical modulators, and in current and magnetic field sensors.

 Another example is gadolinium gallium garnet (GGG), Gd3Ga2(GaO4)3 which is synthesized for use as a substrate for liquid-phase epitaxy of magnetic garnet films for bubble memory and magneto-optical applications.